Kelly presses 'Infowars' host Jones on Sandy Hook denial

 The interview also was seen as a test of the interviewing skills of Kelly, the former Fox News star whose questions two weeks ago for Vladimir Putin were widely panned for being too easy on the Russian leader.
 An unaired segment obtained by Huffington Post showed Kelly telling him that "virtually every person we have met on the street says what they respect about you is they feel that you have returned dignity to Russia."

 Kelly challenged Jones from the start, introducing him as a "radical conspiracy theorist" and promising to confront him on his "notorious lie" about Sandy Hook.
-The two frequently interrupted each other as Kelly kept asking if he would admit to his wrongdoing and a visibly tense Jones kept deflecting her questions or veering between acknowledging and disputing the tragedy.
+The two frequently interrupted each other as Kelly kept asking if he would admit to his wrongdoing and a visibly tense Jones kept deflecting her questions, blaming the media for distorting his remarks or veering between acknowledging and disputing the tragedy.

-"I will sit here and look at every position and play devil's advocate," he said.
+"I will sit there on the air and look at every position and play devil's advocate," he said.

-NBC signed up Kelly earlier this year to a multimillion dollar contract.
+Answered Kelly: "Of course, there is no evidence on the other side."

+Jones also downplayed his connection to Trump, who has spoken warmly of him and at times seemed to use conspiracies aired on Infowars in his campaign speeches.

+"I think my influence on Trump is way, way lower than what MSM (mainstream media) has said," he commented, saying he and the president were "friendly," but not friends.

+After spending more than a decade at Fox, Kelly signed a multimillion dollar contract with NBC earlier this year.
 Her star power had grown after she challenged Trump during a 2015 Republican debate on his history of sexist remarks and the candidate responded with a series of angry tweets and other comments, sometimes crude and personal, and boycotted a later debate because she was one of the moderators.

 She then was a key figure in the downfall of former Fox News chief Roger Ailes, telling in-house investigators of inappropriate conduct by Ailes that supported Gretchen Carlson and other women who had made similar accusations.
 Kelly wrote of her battles with Trump and Ailes in her best-selling memoir from 2016, "Settle for More."